Simple and Very Healthy Food. Nuts.

 Cashews

 The cashew tree is native to Africa and Asia.
-It is an extremely adaptable plant and can grow on poor soil.
+It is a highly adaptable plant and can grow on poor soil.
 Cashews are drupes and are classified as fruits with a peel.
-Cashews offer the human body a very high content of the essential amino acid tryptophan.
+Cashews offer the human body a very high essential amino acid tryptophan content.

 This amount is not found in any other food except cashews.
 Tryptophan is essential for the body to produce serotonin.
 In medicine, tryptophan and vitamin B6 complexes can be used to treat depression.
-1 ounce or 28 grams of raw cashews has 157 calories, 12 grams of fat, 5 grams of protein, and 9 grams of carbohydrates.
-1 ounce / 28 grams is about 18 whole cashews, but five to eight cashews a day is enough to maintain your good health.
+One ounce or 28 grams of raw cashews has 157 calories, 12 grams of fat, 5 grams of protein, and 9 grams of carbohydrates.
+One ounce / 28 grams is about 18 whole cashews, but five to eight cashews daily is enough to maintain good health.

-It takes a little more effort to get some healthy food, but in the long run, it's worth it for your health and well-being.
-In the next article, we will write about seeds that are very similar to nuts in nutritional composition.
+Getting healthy food takes a little more effort, but it's worth it in the long run for your health and well-being.
+In the following article, we will discuss seeds, which are very similar to nuts in nutritional composition.

 What is the Healthiest Way to Eat Nuts?